wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Mnssian mediation — Bayard and Gallatin sail for St. Petersburgh — the British compelled to abandon the siege of Fort Meigs.
+Mnssian mediation--Bayard and Gallatin sail for St. Petersburgh--the British compelled to abandon the siege of Fort Meigs.